Located in Washington, DC, we are a museum dedicated to preserving the heritage of German-Americans

 OUR HISTORY AND BACKGROUND Keeping German-American Heritage Alive

 In March 2010, the German-American Heritage Foundation of the USA (GAHF) opened the German-American Heritage Museum (GAHM) as the first national inspiration for German-American heritage and culture.
+Please click here for short video.

 The GAHM tells the story of all Americans of German-speaking ancestry and how they helped shape our great nation today.
 The Museum collects, records, preserves, and exhibits this rich cultural legacy.
 It is a place for continuing discussion, study, and development of ideas about German, Swiss, Austrian, and Americans, their heritage, their values, and their future.